microsoft/MCW-Enterprise-class-networking/HOL/Hands-on lab step-by-step - Enterprise-class networking in Azure.md

     h.
 Route table: **None**

-    When your dialog looks like the following screenshot, click **OK** to create the subnet.
+    When your dialog looks like the following screenshot, select **OK** to create the subnet.

     The result should look like the following screenshot: